heplesser/astrocyte-surrogate-module/README.rst

 .. attention::

-   This version of the extension module code will not work with NEST 3.6 or earlier.
+   This version of the extension module code requires NEST 3.7 or later.
-   It is adapted to NEST Master as of 15 December 2023.

-   To use this extension module with NEST with OpenMP threads, you need a NEST version that has PR #3051 integrated, i.e., b8b2347f38947c042f88857c369c94c3bb6f6ee4 or later (5 Feb 2024).

 Building the module